asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 For example, let's imagine an organization has 50 developers who are paid $75 per hour (on average).
 They all have to wait on a single build that takes 30 minutes because the build server needs to build a large, monolithic application and has a suite of slow tests (some of which test business logic through the UI via selenium tests).
 Given how long the build takes, there is additional time lost to queueing when the build agents are exhausted.
 Developers decide they do not want to wait, so they commit and integrate code less often.
 These longer feedback cycles make them even less productive.

-If the build time can be reduced to 15 minutes, assuming that each developer is committing four times per day and there are 260 work days in a year, this would result in a time savings of at least 13,000 man-hours per year and a cost savings of over $975,000 per year.
+If the build time can be reduced to 15 minutes, assuming that each developer is committing four times per day and there are 260 work days in a year, this would result in a time savings of at least 13,000 developer-hours per year and a cost savings of over $975,000 per year.
 This does not include the time spent for distracted developers and the increase in work in progress (WIP) waiting for builds to finish.

 #### Inappropriate UI Testing